lbologna/hbp-sp6-guidebook/source/online_usecases/small_circuit_in_silico_experiments/pair_recording_app/pair_recording_app.rst

 on their properties.
 By default, multiple added filters use OR (union) logic to compose a subset of affected cells, and when required,  user can switch this mode to use AND (intersection) logic.
 This applies to both types of filters:
-`include` and `exclude`
+`include` and `exclude`.
 Connectivity filter can be used to show neurons with afferent of efferent connections to a selected cell.

 Cells can be selected for later simulations by clicking on them in the interactive view or, if known beforehand, specifying their `gid`s in the form